 Crop type information available through the Data Explorer is not generated by OpenET.
 Crop type information is derived from publicly available datasets, which often lag 6-12 months or more behind the current growing season, and thus may not always accurately reflect the current crop.
 Crop type information is provided to assist with interpretation of ET values.
 Outside of California, all crop type information is derived from the USDA Cropland Data Layer.
 Crop type information for California for 2016 and 2018 is based on the CA Department of Water Resources (DWR) Land Cover database developed by LandIQ.
 Data for California for all other years are from the USDA Cropland Data Layer; this data has lower classification accuracies for many of the specialty crops grown in California.

-OpenET will launch an API and custom reporting tools in 2022.
+OpenET will launch an API in early 2023, and custom reporting tools in 2023.
 The API was developed so that data from OpenET can be easily integrated into other data systems.
 API and custom reporting tools will allow users to query the data using their own field boundaries or areas of interest, and create custom reports for specific time periods of interest.
 The API will support machine to machine data retrieval to enable automated and operational use of the data within irrigation scheduling tools, hydrologic models, water accounting or trading platforms, and other farm, ranch, and water management software.
-Data available through the custom interface and API will go back to 2016 initially, with more years being available by the end of 2022.
+Data available through the custom interface and API will go back to 2016 initially, with more years being available by the end of 2023.
 The ultimate goal is to develop ET data going back as far as 1984.

 Applications of the Data